 Recently a friend’s dog bit one of the children in the family, after seven years of living together without any aggression from the dog.
 The eight-year-old boy tends to be hyperactive and the dog tends to be nervous, and one day when they were alone in the back yard together, the child pulled the dog up on its back legs and hugged it hard.
 The dog bit the boy’s nose.
-In another situation I heard about, two female dogs in the same family who were good friends began to show jealousy and abruptly one day had a fight which led to one of them needing stitches.
-They couldn’t be trusted together after that until a lot of training and stress management had taken place.
+All too common a situation, but there is a lot you can do if your dog shows aggression.
+Here are nine tips.

 4. Be sure your dog gets plenty of exercise and healthy food.
 This may require some significant changes in your habits — you could get a lot more exercise too! — but a tired dog is typically way less likely to misbehave.
 If your dog’s aggression comes out when you walk him, you can get him used to a head halter such as a Halti or Gentle Leader which gives you more control without aggravating the problems.
 You may need to drive him to a different area to get good walks if your neighborhood isn’t optimal.

 5. Avoid situations that bring out the aggressive behavior in your dog.
 Research shows that your vigilance can make all the difference in the long-term outcome of a dog aggression problem.
-If the issue is in your home, pay attention to what resources your dog may be guarding — things like access to you, a comfortable bed, food, toys, etc. This resource guarding can be relative to another dog, or relative to a cat or a person.
-I once had a rescue dog who tried to guard me from my husband Kelly when Kelly would enter my home office; it took a while, but after my husband had patiently given the dog many treats in the hallway before the growling began, the dog realized that there were two nice people in the family!
+If the issue is in your home, pay attention to what resources your dog may be guarding — things like access to you, a comfortable bed, food, toys, etc. This resource guarding can be relative to another dog or relative to a cat or a person.
+I once had a rescue dog who tried to guard me from my husband Kelly when Kelly would enter my home office; it took months, but after my husband had patiently given the dog many treats in the hallway before the growling began, the dog realized that there were two nice people in the family.

 6. Train your dog.
 Go back to the basics of sit, stay, down, if you haven’t been using them a lot lately.
 If you do train your dog regularly, keep it up.
 Train tricks like shaking hands or rolling over, if you wish.
 The core idea here is to help your dog to use his mind and to enhance the relationship between you, THEN over time you can get better behavior in the stressful situations.

 9. Consider your options and commit to a plan.
 This last tip is one of the most important, because no matter what difficult emotions you go through –anger, sadness, frustration, denial — if you keep working with your dog, revising your plan as needed, the outlook is much brighter than if you let things slide.